 MATTHEW MANNING | Co-Founder, Gumbo Media

 Produced by Caullen Hudson & David A. Moran.
-Engineered by Genta Tamashiro.
-Assistant Podcast Producer, Kiera Battles.
+Engineered by Assistant Podcast Producer, Kiera Battles.

 Logo & graphics by Mia Neumann (re-branded) & Desirae Gladden (original).
-Page photos of Caullen & David (header & Patreon by Sean Kelly; middle & Sponsorship by Andrew Merz); Lizette Garza (after Collective Freedom Project) by Jamie Kelter Davis; above of Ariel Atkins by Jim Vondruska.
+Transcriptions by Jamie Price.
+Page header & Patreon photo by Sean Kelly; middle & Sponsorship photo by Andrew Merz); Lizette Garza photo (after Series section) by Jamie Kelter Davis; Caullen recording photo; Caullen, David, and Kiera headshot by Aidan Kranz. above of Ariel Atkins by Jim Vondruska.

 Logo & graphics by Mia Neumann (re-branded) & Desirae Gladden (original).
-Page photos of Caullen & David (header & Patreon by Sean Kelly; middle & Sponsorship by Andrew Merz); Lizette Garza (after Collective Freedom Project) by Jamie Kelter Davis; above of Ariel Atkins by Jim Vondruska.
+Transcriptions by Jamie Price.
+Page header & Patreon photo by Sean Kelly; middle & Sponsorship photo by Andrew Merz); Lizette Garza photo (after Series section) by Jamie Kelter Davis; Caullen recording photo; Caullen, David, and Kiera headshot by Aidan Kranz. above of Ariel Atkins by Jim Vondruska.